 All my sessions begin and end with body-based mindfulness moments.
 Body-based mindfulness allows us to cultivate a relationship with solitude and simple observation.
 It teaches us to be our own guide.
 Meditation shows practitioners (1) the power of their mental faculties and (2) the greater clarity and focus available in everyday life when practitioners use their mental and physical faculties in concert rather than viewing them individually.
 Meditation also gives us the great resource of internal inquiry and response.

-When I'm not practicing massage, I'm napping with my cats, studying yoga and philosophy, or writing poetry.
+When I'm not practicing in studio, I'm napping with my cats, exploring with my husband, practicing yoga, studying philosophy, or writing.
 My WA license number: MA 60635324

 "The real purpose of giving massage is to foster more depth of feeling for one another in order to bring out the love that often lies buried beneath the pain of everyday suffering." - Robert Calvert